pivotal/docs-tap/tanzu-build-service/dependencies.hbs.md

 builder by using the `param` flag, for example, `--param clusterBuilder=base-jammy`.
 For further instructions, see [Configure the cluster builder](tbs-workload-config.md#cluster-builder).

-> **Note:** While upgrading apps to a newer stack, you might encounter the build platform
+> **Note** While upgrading apps to a newer stack, you might encounter the build platform
 > erroneously reusing the old build cache.
 If you encounter this issue, delete
 > and recreate the workload in Tanzu Application Platform, or delete and
 > recreate the image in Tanzu Build Service.